About the Journal

 Aims and scope

 Dedicated to provides a platform for researchers to discuss and put forward issues in Asian countries, exchange ideas and share experiences related to their areas of expertise and interest covers all topics of accounting and finance.

 Index and abstract

-Thus far, AJAP has included in MyJurnal for evaluation to be indexed in Malaysian Citation Index.
-The journal now applying for the EBSCO Partnership Publication and aims to submit for Scopus.
-Currently, all papers published are abstracted on Google Scholar.
+Thus far, AJAP has been included in MyJurnal and indexed by Malaysian Citation Index.
+We are currently applying for the EBSCO Partnership Publication and aims to submit for Scopus.
+All published papers in AJAP are abstracted in Google Scholar.